CKEditor 5

 ⚙️ Configuration

 The plugin configuration must be defined on the front-end.
-The plugin provides a setPluginConfig

-function, which accepts a plugin configuration (PluginConfig
+The function, accepts a plugin configuration (PluginConfig

 ) that can include an array of presets